Can I go to Thassos this summer? Here we answer important questions so you can make the right decision.

 As of 18 July, it is mandatory to wear a face mask in supermarkets.

-Events such as fairs, festivals, and other events open to the public are temporarily banned from 13 July to 31 July.
+Events such as fairs, festivals, and other events open to the public are temporarily banned for the month of August.

 We want you to be as informed as possible when making your plans to visit Thassos.
 Check out these official websites that the Greek government is using to distribute the information that we are collecting to present to you.